adhex08/SpoonJS/README.md

   1. Start a livecast with Spoon on some device.
   2. Open up spooncast on a web browser on a computer, and paste the code into the console.

+v 1.5

+Currently, the commands are as follows:

+ALL USERS
+@신청 string // Requests the song by adding the string to the list of songs

+ALL USERS
+@목록 // Shows all list of songs request

+ALL USERS
+@현재곡 // Shows what song is playing currently

+PRIVILEGED USERS
+@다음곡 // Plays the next song in the song list

+PRIVILEGED USERS
+@리셋 // Resets the entire list

+PRIVILEGED USERS OR SONG REQUESTER (ONLY CAN CANCEL SONGS ONE REQUESTED IF NORMAL USER)
+@취소 int // Cancels the nth song in the list given my @목록

+v 1.0

 Currently, the commands are as follows:

 @신청 string // Requests the song by adding the string to the list of songs